evolbioinfo/goalign/docs/commands/clean.md

 ## Commands

 ### clean
-This command removes alignment sites or sequences constitued of >= than a given proportion of gaps.
-Exception for a cutoff of 0: removes sites /sequences constitued of > 0 gaps.
+This command removes alignment sites or sequences constitued of >= than a given proportion of gaps or other characters.
+Exception for a cutoff of 0: removes sites /sequences constitued of > 0 of this character.

 Two subcommands:

-* `goalign clean sites`: Removes sites with gaps
+* `goalign clean sites`: Removes sites constitued of >= cutoff specific characters.
+This characters can be :
+    1. Gap (--char=GAP or --char=-, default)
+    2. Any other character X specified by --char=X (case sensitive)
+    3. The most abundant character in the site --char=MAJ (including gaps)

+    Exception for a cutoff of 0: removes sites constitued of > 0 specified character (with --char=MAJ, then will remove all columns).

+    Examples:
+    - With a cutoff of 0.5: a site with 5 specified characters over 10 sequences will be removed;
+    - With a cutoff of 0.5: a site with 4 specified characters over 10 sequences will not be removed;
+    - With a cutoff of 0.0 a site with 1 specified over 10 sequences will be removed.

+    If cutoff is <0 or >1, it will be considered as 0, which means that every site with at least 1 specified character will be removed.`,
-* `goalign clean seqs`: Removes sequences with gaps
+* `goalign clean seqs`: Removes sequences with gaps.
+So far only gap filter is implemented.

 Examples with sites:
 - With a cutoff of 0.5: a site with 5 gaps over 10 sequences will be removed;